-- environmental triggers such as stress, infection, allergies, food intolerances, and hormone and nutrient imbalances.
+- environmental triggers like stress, infection, allergies, food intolerances, and hormone and nutrient imbalances.

 Normally, testing for food intolerances and allergies is initiated at the first appointment.
-The results from these tests will help your naturopath develop a personalized nutrition program and advise you how to avoid potential triggers.
-He or she may also prescribe some natural medicines for immune support, and to ease your inflammation and itching.
+The results from these tests will help our naturopath develop a personalised nutrition program and advise you how to avoid potential triggers.

-Full resolution of chronic eczema may sometimes need a thorough detoxification program, particularly for adults with chronic skin and health issues.
-The cause for this is usually a genetically determined sluggish detoxification system in the liver, lungs and skin.
+Eczema may be caused by a genetically determined sluggish detoxification system in the liver, lungs and skin.
 Identifying this through simple a DNA test - and prescribing the natural therapies to overcome it - are the forte of naturopathic medicine.

 Gut instinct – eczema, arthritis, chronic fatigue or depression.
 Are your health issues caused by your gut?

 Mary asked me how she could have developed food intolerances as an adult.
-As she told me about her health issues, it emerged that as a child she had been...
+But as she told me about her health history, it emerged that as a child she was...